techidaily/site-buynow-marvelous/source/_posts/ultimate-guide-selecting-the-ideal-intel-gaming-motherboard-for-maximum-performance.md

 [See at Newegg](https://shop-links.co/link/?exclusive=1&publisher_slug=itechdaily19598&url=https%3A%2F%2Fclick.linksynergy.com%2Fdeeplink%3Fid%3D2QzUaswX1as%26mid%3D44583%26u1%3DUUhtgUeUpU202404%26murl%3Dhttps%253A%252F%252Fwww.newegg.com%252Fareyouahuman%253Freferer%253Dhttps%25253A%25252F%25252Fwww.newegg.com%25252Fp%25252FN82E16813145430%26ourl%3Dhttps%253A%252F%252Fwww.newegg.com%252Fp%252FN82E16813145430) [See at Gigabyte](https://www.gigabyte.com/Motherboard/Z790-AORUS-TACHYON-rev-10#kf)

-## FAQ

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PD0vq5qAYkw?si=5H3KWtCfUOYg1Nlv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YB7Ou4-iKVM?si=7Fq8iUwI8voccMLx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQ

 ### What is the difference between an Intel and AMD motherboard?

  The two main differences are CPU sockets and chipsets.
 Intel and AMD processors use different CPU sockets and are compatible with different chipsets used to control the flow of data between the CPU, GPU, memory, and other components in your PC.Note that different generations of Intel and AMD CPUs use different CPU sockets and are compatible with different chipsets.
 For instance, the Intel Core i9-13900K is only compatible with motherboards rocking the LGA 1700 CPU socket and one of the chipsets made for 12th and 13th-gen Intel CPUs, which include the following chipsets: W680, Q670, B660, H610, H670, Z690, B760, H770, W790, and Z790.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/lxv4NM-89CU?si=Uj5rOkhrwZ_6QIuW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jpdGEJJwMLY?si=eKgXOPpNeYvYKcel" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### How do I check which motherboard I have?